-O'Sullivan beats Brecel to win Shanghai Masters
+O'Sullivan to give trophy away after Shanghai win

 Last updated on .From the section Snooker

-Ronnie O'Sullivan won the Shanghai Masters for the fourth successive time with an 11-9 win over Luca Brecel.
+Ronnie O'Sullivan said he never keeps the trophy after winning a fourth straight Shanghai Masters title with an 11-9 win over Luca Brecel.

-The 47-year-old Englishman trailed 4-3 at one stage before clinching three consecutive frames against the Belgian world champion.
+The Englishman trailed 4-3 at one stage before taking three consecutive frames against Belgium's world champion.

 Breaks of 143 and 120 took O'Sullivan to the brink of victory and he held on despite a late rally from his opponent.